Get your start in ballet with our 12-week Beginner Ballet Overture Program

 If you find the class time you have enrolled in no longer works for you and you need to switch to another class, please let us know as soon as possible.
 Unfortunately, we can only offer a switch if a) we find someone to take your spot or b) we have extra students in another class, or c) we have 2 other students who would like to start a new class time.

-In the meantime, Join the waitlist for new class times
+Join the waitlist for new class times